 In the fifth assessment report of the Intergovernmental Panel on Climate Change (IPCC 2014) mean sea level is predicted to rise and the frequency and severity of coastal storms is predicted to increase.
 These consequences of Climate change will significantly increase the risks posed by coastal erosion and coastal flooding.
-The extent of coastal erosion in Ireland has been documented in the South East and South Coast Irish Coastal Protection Strategy Studies carried out by Department of Communications, Marine and Natural resources.
+The extent of coastal flooding and erosion in Ireland has been documented in the Irish Coastal Protection Strategy Studies carried out by Department of Communications, Marine and Natural resources.
+The Irish Coastal Protection Strategy Study (ICPSS) had the objective of providing information to support decision making about how best to manage risks associated with coastal flooding and coastal erosion.
+The Study provides strategic current future scenario (up to 2100) coastal flood hazard maps and strategic coastal erosion maps for the national coastline.
+The study consisted of five phases.
+The Wexford coastline is detailed in the South East Coast and South Coast which was covered as part of Phases 2 & 3.
 Coastal flood hazard exists predominantly in or near coastal settlements with three primary areas of potential coastal flood risk identified in Wexford.
 These areas are Cahore Point to Morriscastle, Wexford to Curracloe and Rosslare.
 The extent of the predictive floodplain for each of these primary areas of potential coastal flood risk is detailed in the study.
 Resulting erosion maps are also presented in the report.
 A review of the erosion maps generated throughout the study area showed that there were six primary areas (Kilpatrick, Ardamine, Glascarrig, Killincooly to Blackwater, Blackwater to Ballinesker and Rosslare) of potential coastal erosion risk identified in County Wexford South East Coast.